TryItOnline/cixl/README.md

 ```

 ### Traits
-Traits are abstract types, they are useful for simplifying type checking and/or function dispatch.
+Traits are abstract types that may be used to simplify type checking and/or function dispatch.
 Besides the standard offering; 'A', 'Num' and 'Opt'; new traits may be defined using the ```trait:``` macro.

 ```
 > |